pygmyperch/GEA_workshop/README.md

 Download at: https://www.rstudio.com/products/rstudio/download/
 ```

-Required R packages: adegenet, vegan, fmsb, psych, packfor
+Required R packages: adegenet, vegan, fmsb, psych, packfor\
-First four can be installed from CRAN using the following commands in the R console:
+The first four can be installed from CRAN using the following commands in the R console:

 ```r
 install.packages("adegenet")